jgnewman96/deprecated_website/content/writing/books/2019/R-R.md

 The book is dark, biting, and very funny at times.
 The book reminded me how complicated everyone's internal monologue can be.
 I am so often wrapped up in my internal monologue that I forget everyone around me is having an equally complicated one at the same time.

 The book also made me think about how easy it is for people to feel lonely and fall through the cracks post college.
 Up until college everyone has a strong support system with people all around them.
 Post college that can change a lot.
-There is no one checking up on you or looking at for you in the same way.
+There is no one checking up on you or looking out for you in the same way.

 #### Quotes